 - Send leftovers with guests.
 Buy disposable food containers to make it easy to pack up extras and avoid excess nibbling all weekend long.

-Happy Thanksgiving from the Livongo family!
+Happy Thanksgiving!
 We wish you a joyful, healthy holiday.